apwarren/Other/Best Curve Fit/README.md

 determine which had the closest value to the true value of defects.
 The first and third file of data are compared using the Go S_Shaped Model and the Goel-Okumoto Model and both model fits are plotted onto a graph to show what their fits visually.
-The second file also both of these models, but it is also fitted with another model called the Yamada model to see which of these is closest to the true value of the graph.
+The second file also uses both of these models, but it is also fitted with another model called the Yamada model to see which of these is closest to the true value of the graph.
 The models are then used to each predict the outcome of a given x variable.
 Each model's prediction is also